KZGlobalTeam/docs/docs/guides/global-kztimer.md

 3. You should now have SteamWorks installed and working.

 ::: info Confirm this step
-Restart your server and type `sm exts list` in the server console.
+Run the following command in the server console: `sm exts load SteamWorks`.
-<br>You should see the following line in the output: `SteamWorks Extension (1.2.3)`.
+<br>You should see the following line in the output: `[SM] Loaded extension SteamWorks.ext.so successfully.`.
 :::

 ## 2. Install SMJansson